Influence peddling: Known cases

+In Australia, membership of the invitation-only Chairman's Lounge run by the airline Qantas cannot be bought and is granted at the airline's discretion; by October 2024, 181 of the 227 federal parliamentarians had disclosed access on the registers of interests, as had senior officers of the airline's regulators.
+The journalist Joe Aston, who in 2023 described the airline as "one of the most successful influence peddling machines in modern Australia", wrote in 2024 that the lounge was where "Qantas' skilful influence-peddling meets the spectacular entitlement culture of the nation's parliamentary caste".
+In July 2023 the government refused a request by Qatar Airways to expand its Australian services, having consulted only Qantas and Virgin Australia about it; a Senate select committee found that at least 12 different arguments had been advanced for the decision.
+A former chair of the competition regulator, Allan Fels, called it "just looking after Qantas"; the transport minister, Catherine King, said she had not taken either airline's commercial interests into account, and Aston said it had not necessarily been made in exchange for lounge memberships.
+Transparency International Australia said such benefits could lead to "undue influence on policy making"; the transport economist Rico Merkert said it was "impossible to know" whether decisions favouring Qantas were attributable to lounge access.

 The Biden family has faced allegations of influence peddling related to foreign business dealings.
 In 2025, President Joe Biden issued a pardon for his brother, James Biden, who was under investigation for allegedly leveraging the family's political connections for financial gain.
 The pardon effectively ended the probe, drawing criticism and raising questions about accountability and ethics in public office.

 In March 2025, Bernard Squarcini, former head of France's domestic intelligence agency, was convicted of influence peddling and sentenced to four years in prison.
 Squarcini was found guilty of leveraging his official position to benefit luxury conglomerate LVMH by accessing confidential police files and conducting unauthorized surveillance on behalf of the company.